laristra/portage/doc/example.md

 # Simple Mesh Example    {#example}

-portage provides very crude mesh and state manager frameworks aptly called `Simple_Mesh` and `Simple_State`.
+Portage provides very crude mesh and state manager frameworks aptly called `Simple_Mesh` and `Simple_State`.
 The goal of these frameworks is to show how one can wrap their favorite mesh and state manager for use with portage - _they should not be used in any production sense._